alexandresoaresilva/MATLABrealsense/README.md

 **Description:**
 This app uses the previous (now deprecated) version of the Intel Realsense library.
 You don't need to install the SDK to use this app; just download the cloned repository it and double click the file MATLABRealsense.mlapp.

+1. REQUIREMENT: you must have C/C++ compilers supported by Matlab to run the app (tested with Visual Studio Community's compilers)
-1. Connect the camera before running MATLAB;
+2. Connect the camera before running MATLAB;
-2. run MATLAB as an adminstrator on Windows to use the app;
+3. run MATLAB as an adminstrator on Windows to use the app;

 Capabilities: